vinarmani/truf-node/deployments/infra/README.md

 ### 2. Pre-configured Setup

 This method uses a pre-existing genesis file and a list of private keys for the TSN nodes.
+It deploys only the launch templates, not the instances.

 #### Example Command: